Darlington Nuclear Generating Station: Commercial operations

 In March 2017, Ontario Power Generation (OPG) and its venture arm, Canadian Nuclear Partners, announced plans to produce Plutonium-238 as a second source for NASA.
-Rods containing Np-237 will be fabricated by Pacific Northwest National Laboratory (PNNL) in Washington State and shipped to OPG's Darlington Nuclear Generating Station where they will be irradiated with neutrons inside the reactor's core to produce Pu-238.
+Rods containing Np-237 would be fabricated by Pacific Northwest National Laboratory (PNNL) in Washington State and shipped to OPG's Darlington Nuclear Generating Station where they would be irradiated with neutrons inside the reactor's core to produce Pu-238.

 Electrical Output

-The graph represents the annual electricity generation at the site in TWh.
+The graph represents the annual electricity generation at the site in GWh.

-As of the end of 2021, the total lifetime output of the facility was 929.24 TWh.
+As of the end of 2024, the total lifetime output of the facility was 776,175 GWh.

 Cost overruns

 The Darlington station incurred massive cost overruns during its construction.

 The initial cost estimate for the station was $3.9 billion CAD in the late 1970s, which increased to $7.4 billion in 1981 when construction was started.
 A year-long period of public hearings and study by an Ontario government all-party committee finished in 1986 with the decision to proceed with the project, which had then risen to $7 billion in actual and committed costs.
+The final cost was $14.4 billion CAD, almost double the initial construction budget, even adjusted for inflation.

+Hydro was not allowed to charge for the cost of construction until the plant was actually delivering power to customers.
+As such, all of the cost overruns in the project until 1990 had to be taken on as debt, during a period of historically high interest rates.
+In 1989, Hydro filed its latest 25-year Demand Supply Plan, Providing the Balance of Power, calling for another 10 reactors and 32 fossil plants.
+In 1993, this plan was withdrawn, after Darlington entered service and the province now had a surplus of generation and was forced to sell at very low and sometimes negative prices.
+This, combined with the enormous debt the company had taken on to finance the plant, led to the decision to break up the company into several smaller ones.

-The final cost was $14.4 billion CAD, almost double the initial construction budget.
-The project was adversely affected by declining electricity demand forecasts, mounting debt of Ontario Hydro, and the Chernobyl disaster which necessitated safety reviews in mid-construction.
+The project was adversely affected by declining electricity demand forecasts, mounting debt of Ontario Hydro, and the Chernobyl disaster, which necessitated safety reviews in mid-construction.
 Each delay incurred interest charges on debt, which ultimately accounted for 70% of the cost overruns.
 Inflation during 1977 to 1981 was 46 percent, according to Canada's Consumer Price index.
 In addition interest rates were running at 20 percent.
 Improper choice of equipment and a six-month labour stoppage of electrical workers also yielded some of these costs and delays.
 Discussion of who is to blame for the costs and subsequent debts associated with Darlington often arise during provincial election campaigns, and are often mentioned in anti-nuclear literature.